50th Guards Rifle Division: Baranovichi-Slonim Operation

-Resistance along the Baranovichi axis grew on July 4 as reinforcements continued to arrive, including the remainder of 4th Panzer, units of 12th Panzer Division that had broken through from Minsk, and the 1st Hungarian Cavalry Division moving up from Pinsk.
-28th Army reached a line from Minkeviche to Kletsk to Rybaki.
-At this time Baranovichi was garrisoned by the 52nd Special Designation Security Division, a panzer battalion and three assault gun brigades.
+Resistance along the Baranovichi axis grew on July 4 as reinforcements continued to arrive, including the remainder of the 4th Panzer, units of 12th Panzer Division that had broken through from Minsk, and the 1st Hungarian Cavalry Division moving up from Pinsk.
+The 28th Army reached a line from Minkeviche to Kletsk to Rybaki.
+At this time, Baranovichi was garrisoned by the 52nd Special Designation Security Division, a panzer battalion, and three assault gun brigades.
 A defensive line was already being prepared along the Shchara River based on the town of Slonim.
-The Front was ordered, under STAVKA operational directive no. 220127, to immediately resume its advance on Baranovichi and subsequently to Brest with the 48th, 65th and 28th Armies; however, the 28th was stretched out over a 25 km line of march and was still 12 km from its designated attack sector.
+The Front was ordered, under STAVKA operational directive no. 220127, to immediately resume its advance on Baranovichi and subsequently to Brest with the 48th, 65th, and 28th Armies; however, the 28th was stretched out over a 25 km line of march and was still 12 km from its designated attack sector.
 The 50th Guards was reported as at roughly 85 percent of its authorized strength.

 The army commander, Lt.
 Gen. A. A. Luchinskii, directed his forces to outflank Baranovichi from the south on July 5, and by evening had liberated Lyakhovichi.
-Intensive fighting for Baranovichi took place on July 6-7.
-The line along the Shchara was penetrated but the army advanced only a few kilometres.
-By the end of the second day the town was partially encircled but the Soviet advance was slowed by German reinforcements and continuing difficulties in bringing the Front's forces up to the attack sectors.
-Overnight the 65th Army, assisted by the 28th, stormed Baranovichi in an unexpected night attack which cleared it by 0400 hours on July 8 as the German forces withdrew to the west.
-By the end of the day the army had advanced as far as Gintsevichi.
+Intensive fighting for Baranovichi took place on July 6–7.
+The line along the Shchara was penetrated, but the army advanced only a few kilometers.
+By the end of the second day, the town was partially encircled, but the Soviet advance was slowed by German reinforcements and continuing difficulties in bringing the Front's forces up to the attack sectors.
+Overnight, the 65th Army, assisted by the 28th, stormed Baranovichi in an unexpected night attack which cleared it by 0400 hours on July 8 as the German forces withdrew to the west.
+By the end of the day, the army had advanced as far as Gintsevichi.